BoldPenguin/agent-match-api/README.md

 ]
 ```

-4. Implement an endpoint such that a GET request to `/api/agent/search?phone_number=<10-digit-numeric-only-phone>` displays details of the agent whose phone number was supplied.
+4. Expand the previous endpoint such that a GET request to `/api/agents?phone_number=<10-digit-numeric-only-phone>` displays details of the agents whose phone number was supplied.

 **HINT**: You'll notice the phone numbers that have been supplied are in multiple different formats.
-Assume that you can not simply change the seed task with the corrected format!
+Assume that you can not simply change the seed file with the corrected format!

 For example: